World Ringette Championships: Canada vs Finland world title rivalry

 Since the early establishment of the international competition, Team Canada and Team Finland have battled for the world title.
 Both countries have since emerged as the sport's major international rivals at both the senior and junior levels.
 Initially only one international competition existed and was contested between national ringette teams for adults.
 Today both a senior and junior age group exists.
 Historically, Finland's senior national ringette team has dominated the competition.
 Canada's junior ringette team now records the most victories in the newer junior age level which has consisted of teams with players in either U19 (under 19) or U21 (under 21).

 The two countries developed their ringette system on different continents which has resulted in two different playing styles.

+Cultural differences in sport have emerged as well as observed by one Calgary based player:

 Senior

 The senior competition exhibits the highest level of elite ringette competition internationally.
-Team Canada and Team Finland typically compete in a best-of-three-game series known as the "Sam Jacks Series" with the winning nation awarded the Sam Jacks Trophy, though in 2022 a two game series format was used instead.
+Team Canada and Team Finland typically compete in a best-of-three-game series known as the "Sam Jacks Series" with the winning nation awarded the Sam Jacks Trophy, though in 2022 a two-game series format was used instead.
+The senior competition was postponed for the 2023 World Ringette Championships until the 2025 World Ringette Championships.

 Team Finland (senior) has competed at every World Ringette Championship since its beginning in 1990.
 To date Finland is the most successful ringette playing nation worldwide winning its first world title victory in 1996, the first year all nations had individual representation.

 Team Canada (senior) has competed at every World Ringette Championship since its beginning in 1990.
 Canada won its first world title victory in 1996, the first year all nations had individual representation.